RohanKatyayani/Data-Structures-Algorithms-DSA/README.md

   - ✔️ Diameter of a Binary Tree
   - ✔️ Lowest Common Ancestor in Binary Tree
   - ✔️ Count Nodes & Sum of Nodes

+- **22nd September 2025 (BST Validation & LCA)**
+  - ✔️ Validate if a Tree is a BST
+  - ✔️ Lowest Common Ancestor (LCA) in a BST
+  - ✔️ Inorder Successor in BST
+  - ✔️ Inorder Predecessor in BST

 *(Updates will be pushed here 🚀)*